manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 # Full text operators

-The query string can contain certain operators that allow telling the conditions of how the words from the query string should be matched.
+The query string can include specific operators that define the conditions for how the words from the query string should be matched.

 ### Boolean operators

 #### AND operator

-There always is implicit `AND` operator, so "hello world" means that both "hello" and "world" must be present in matching document.
+An implicit `AND` operator is always present, so "hello world" implies that both "hello" and "world" must be found in the matching document.

 ```sql
 hello  world